Are you doing what it takes to be a Good Leader?

 The majority of great leaders tend to adopt different styles of leadership which tend to put a lot of prominence on problem-solving and team dynamics instead of focusing on self-promotion.

-Honesty and integrity are truly two important ingredients of the recipe which makes the icing on the cake- the Great Leader.
+Honesty and integrity are truly two important ingredients of the recipe which make the icing on the cake- the Great Leader.

 If you do not have or lack the qualities of integrity and honesty yourself, as a leader, then how can you expect your followers to show integrity and be honest?
 It is a two-way street.
 Great Leaders have strong values core beliefs and work ethics to succeed and without sticking to their values and core beliefs and without ethics, good leadership is very unlikely to be possible.